prabeesh/SparkTwitterAnalysis/README.md

 SparkTwitterAnalysis
 ====================

 A standalone application using the Spark API in Scala.
-The application uses Simple Build(SBT) for building the project.
+The application uses Simple Build Tools(SBT) for building the project.

 Using sbt-assembly plugin, Create a fat JAR of your project with all of its dependencies.